 What is an inquest?

-The coroner is tasked with investigating certain types of deaths in specific scenarios, including where the cause of death is unknown or arose from unnatural/violent circumstances.
+The Coroner is tasked with investigating certain types of deaths in specific scenarios, including where the cause of death is unknown or arose from unnatural/violent circumstances.

-Referral to the coroner
+Medical Examiners and referral to the coroner

-Doctors are legally obliged to refer certain categories of deaths to the coroner’s office.
-This may include circumstances where the cause of death is not known ‘to the best of the doctor’s knowledge and belief’ (the standard of proof required to complete a medical certificate of the cause of death).
+Changes to the death certification process mean that doctors can now provide a medical cause of death no matter when the patient was last seen by that clinician, if they can provide a cause ‘to the best of the doctor’s knowledge and belief’ (the standard of proof required to complete a medical certificate of the cause of death).

 Preparing a statement

 Some requests for statements will be very easy to deal with, particularly if there has been limited involvement with a patient and the report effectively becomes a factual account of relevant past medical history.
-Other statements can be very detailed, reflecting the nature of the care provided and its relevance in the death.
+Other statements can be very detailed, reflecting the nature of the care provided and its relevance to the death.

 It is important that a formal statement is provided, taking into account that it will likely be disclosed to the family of the deceased.

-- The statement should be addressed to the coroner and an introduction provided regarding the author’s qualifications, level of experience and any areas of special interest they may have, so the coroner has a good understanding of who the author is.
+- The statement should be addressed to the Coroner and an introduction provided regarding the author’s qualifications, level of experience and any areas of special interest they may have, so the Coroner has a good understanding of who the author is.
 It may also be helpful to clarify the reason they are providing the report.

 - Most of the statement will relate to the patient’s relevant past medical history and the recent care provided.
-Some coroners will set out a timeframe of care that they wish to be included (such as the previous year) but the overall test should be the relevance of the information being provided.
+Some Coroners will set out a timeframe of care that they wish to be included (such as the previous year) but the overall test should be the relevance of the information being provided.

-- It is helpful to provide a clear chronological account, with clinical terms explained in lay language.
-A medication list is also helpful to include.
-Each clinician involved should be identified.
+- Clinical terms should be explained in lay language.
+A medication list is also helpful to include, along with their indications.

 - Statements should be signed and dated when they are ready for submission, and should also include a ‘statement of truth’, for example ‘I believe the above facts are true to the best of my knowledge and belief’.
-This will potentially enable the coroner to read the statement into the evidence, rather than requiring attendance at court as a witness; especially if the statement addresses all of the issues that will arise at the inquest.
+This will potentially enable the Coroner to read the statement into the evidence, rather than requiring attendance at court as a witness; especially if the statement addresses all of the issues that will arise at the inquest.

 Some deaths will have been investigated internally already and therefore any relevant information regarding action taken to prevent future deaths in similar circumstances should ordinarily be included in a statement.